ultrapre/Deepsky-Astronomy-Software/README.md

 # Deepsky-Astronomy-Software
-Deepsky Astronomy Software for Python
+Deepsky Astronomy Software for Python/Qt_cpp

 a lite tool similar to *Deepsky Astronomy Software*, opensource and free.